 Daily Swing Chart Technical Analysis

 The main range is 112.226 to 101.185.
-Its retracement zone at 106.706 to 108.008 is controlling the longer-term direction of the USD/JPY.
+Its retracement zone at 106.706 to 108.008 is the second retracement zone resistance.
+This zone is also controlling the longer-term direction of the USD/JPY.

 Daily Swing Chart Technical Forecast